peterhinch/micropython-tft-gui/README.md

 The ``Screen`` class has two null methods which may be implemented in subclasses: ``on_open`` which runs when a screen is opened but prior to its display, and ``on_hide`` which runs when a screen change is about to make the screen disappear.
-These may be used to instantiate or control threads.
+These may be used to instantiate or control threads and to retrieve the results from a modal dialog box.

 The ``Screen`` class is configured in ``tft_local.py``.
 It also provides access to the scheduler via the ``Screen.objsched`` class method to facilitate writing threaded code.